 It's inevitable that you will sometimes want to change an object from one layer to another.
 This is easy.
-Select the object, make the receiving layer the Current layer by double clicking on the eye symbol, then select the Move to
+Select the object, make the receiving layer the Current layer by clicking on the layer name, then select the Move to Layer tool.

-Layer tool $\overset{\bullet}{\longrightarrow}$.
 The object will now be on the desired layer.